-FHEQ level: 5 WBL/WRL Activity: Logistics Prog Aim Prog Intended LO Range of Assessments Related Core Module(s) Extensive Work Based Learning placements in organisations.
-WBL- students undertake a minimum of 10 weeks in placement as 1 1, 2, 3 1, 2, 3, 4, 5, 6, 7,8 Case Studies Critical appraisal of organisational practice.
-Reports HIGH2044 HIGH2003 HIGH2034 Sector specialists employed as part- block.
-Students normally go back into placement
+FHEQ level: 5

+WBL/WRL Logistics Prog Aim Prog Intended Range of Related Core

+Activity: Logistics Flog Allii LO Assessments Module(s)

+Extensive Work WBL- students 1, 2, 3 1, 2, 3, 4, 5, 6, 7,8 Case Studies HIGH2044

+Based Learning undertake a Critical appraisal HIGH2003

+placements in minimum of 10 of organisational HIGH2034

+organisations. weeks in practice.

+placement as 1 Reports

+Sector specialists block.
+Students

+employed as part- normally go back

+time teaching into placement

-time teaching staff. with their Year1 placement
+staff. with their Year1

-Guest lecturers, organisation.
+Guest lecturers, placement

+Study tour. organisation.

-Study tour.
-Several modules
+Attendance at Several modules

-Attendance at have assessment
+CPD Events have assessment

-CPD Events linked to work
+Problem Based linked to work

-Problem Based placements
+Learning placements

-Learning Qualified part-
+Qualified part-

 time lecturing staff

 are drawn from

 the sector.

 Guest lecturers

 with specialist

 knowledge

 contribute

 teaching in

 specific modules

 CPD Events held

 by professional

 bodies

-An explanation of this r map: 1 1 L
+An explanation of this map:

-Teaching learning and assessment at Level 5 is focussed on the di scussion and analysis of theory and best practice related to the industry

-• and literature are used i -

-learning as is case stud • G G ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, •
+Teaching learning and assessment at Level 5 is focussed on the discussion and analysis of theory and best practice related to the industry practice students see within their placement organisation.
+Organisational practices, process and literature are used in problem based learning as is case study work.